LucaCanali/Miscellaneous/Spark_Physics/README.md

 This notebook provides an example of how to use Spark to perform a simple analysis using high energy physics data from a LHC experiment.
 **Credits:**
-* The original text of this notebook, including all exercises, analysis, explanations and data have been developed by the LHCb collaboration and are authored and shared by the LHCb collaboration in their opendata and outreach efforts.
+* The original text of this notebook, including all exercises, analysis, explanations and data have been developed by the LHCb collaboration and are authored and shared by the LHCb collaboration in their open data and outreach efforts.
 See links:
     * https://github.com/lhcb/opendata-project/blob/master/LHCb_Open_Data_Project.ipynb
     * "Undergraduate Laboratory Experiment: Measuring Matter Antimatter Asymmetries at the Large Hadron Collide" https://cds.cern.ch/record/1994172?ln=en
     * http://www.hep.manchester.ac.uk/u/parkes/LHCbAntimatterProjectWeb/LHCb_Matter_Antimatter_Asymmetries/Homepage.html